oleaamot/nikita-noark5-core/README.md

 Retrieving a fonds (no:arkiv) or series (no:arkivdel) is pretty much all you can do with the data in demo mode.
 If you want to play around a bit more, take a look at the code in client-test-webapp-rest and you can see how to fill in the entire Noark structure.
-Yo ucan also create your own client and insert/retrieve stuff.
+You can also create your own client and insert/retrieve stuff.

 Quick note on profiles.